I tested 5 platforms to find the best chatbot for e commerce in 2026

 A top e-commerce chatbot can handle pre-sale queries, post-purchase support (like order tracking or returns), act as a personal shopper, help recover abandoned carts, and seamlessly hand off complex issues to human agents.

-eesel AI is highlighted as the clear winner for this scenario.
-It plugs directly into existing helpdesks like Gorgias, Zendesk, or Intercom, adding powerful AI automation without requiring you to switch your core support platform.
+eesel AI is a great option for this scenario.
+It plugs directly into existing helpdesks like Gorgias or Zendesk, adding powerful AI automation without requiring you to switch your core support platform.

 Gorgias is highly recommended for Shopify-native stores.
 It offers deep integration with Shopify, centralizing all communication channels and providing strong automation for common e-commerce tasks like order tracking and returns.